poojav5590/pagination-helper/README.md

 - pageIndex: returns page index given an item idex.

 <h2> Unit Tests </h2>
 The unit tests for each method are defined and can be run under the main method.
+The unit tests verify the following conditions and its boundary cases:
+- Total Items in Array exceeds Number Items per Page
+- Total Items in Array less than Number Items per Page
+- Number Items per Page = 0

+Any invalid page or item index will return -1.